apache/doris-website/versioned_docs/version-3.0/query/pipeline/pipeline-execution-engine.md

 The goal of pipeline execution engine is to replace the current execution engine of Doris's volcano model, fully release the computing power of multi-core CPUs, and limit the number of Doris's query threads to solve the problem of Doris's execution thread bloat.

-Its specific design, implementation and effects can be found in [DSIP-027]([DSIP-027: Support Pipeline Exec Engine - DORIS - Apache Software Foundation](https://cwiki.apache.org/confluence/display/DORIS/DSIP-027%3A+Support+Pipeline+Exec+Engine)).
+Its specific design, implementation and effects can be found in [DSIP-027]([DSIP-027: Support Pipeline Exec Engine - DORIS - Apache Software Foundation](https://cwiki.apache.org/confluence/display/DORIS/DSIP-027%3A+Support+Pipeline+Exec+Engine)) and [DSIP-035]([DSIP-035: PipelineX Execution Engine - DORIS - Apache Software Foundation](https://cwiki.apache.org/confluence/display/DORIS/DSIP-035%3A+PipelineX+Execution+Engine)).

 ## Principle